CarolinaCobo/styx/README.md

 ## Email

- [Gmail:](https://www.google.com/intl/enuk/gmail/) Google mail; The process of sending and receiving electronic messages that may contain text, graphics, images or videos
+[Gmail](https://www.google.com/intl/enuk/gmail/): The process of sending and receiving electronic messages that may contain text, graphics, images or videos

 ## Database